bytesapart/hungergames/README.md

 Mode: "Ultra" or "Normal".
 Ultra is fast refreshes in case if the slot is in a heavily occupied territory, and "Normal" is slower, and refreshes the page after each check <br>
+Dose: The dose number.
+Has to be either 1 or 2.
+Defaults to 1. <br>

 Another way to automate without the automated logging-in and out is: https://chrome.google.com/webstore/detail/cowin-bot/ipdhilmkmmbfeilncgchfdabkpnhbeog